 Oh, and for good measure, it also provides a nice kick with 35mg of caffeine.

-GU, well known for its line of energy gels, says its Roctane energy drink is formulated for ultra-long distances and high-performance efforts.
+GU, well known for its energy gels line, says its Roctane energy drink is formulated for ultra-long distances and high-performance efforts.
 That’s why GU packed this mix with 320mg of sodium per serving.

-GU Roctane is also filled with plenty of other energy-boosting and electrolyte replacing goodies including high doses of carbohydrates, amino acids, taurine, and beta-alanine.
+GU Roctane has also filled with plenty of other energy-boosting and electrolyte replacing goodies, including high doses of carbohydrates, amino acids, taurine, and beta-alanine.
 It also throws in 35mg of caffeine for an extra kick.

-GU Roctane comes in a variety of flavors including lemon berry, summit tea, grape, and tropical fruit.
+GU Roctane comes in various flavors, including lemon berry, summit tea, grape, and tropical fruit.